Regressions under Adverse Conditions: Empirical Applications

-For weights $\boldsymbol{w}_t $ being constant over time, the true ES regression parameters are given by the weighted average of the true MES regression parameters; see \eqref{eq:ES decomp}.
-While this relationship is blurred in finite samples and due to the somewhat time-varying weights in this application\footnote{The weights for Germany vary between 0.4 and 0.45 and the ones for France and the UK between 0.26 and 0.31 in our sample.}, it can still be recognized in the parameter estimates in Table \ref{tab:GDP_MES}.
-E.g., for the slope coefficient pertaining to $\FCI$, we have $0.730 \approx 0.7757 = 0.426 \cdot 0.352 + 0.291 \cdot 0.818 + 0.283 \cdot 1.370$, where 0.426, 0.291, and 0.283 are the average weights for Germany, France, and the UK, respectively.
+For weights $\vw_t $ being constant over time, the true ES regression parameters are given by the weighted average of the true MES regression parameters; see \eqref{eq:ES decomp}.
+While this relationship is blurred in finite samples and due to the time-varying weights in this application (the weights for Germany vary between 0.4 and 0.45 and the ones for France and the UK between 0.26 and 0.31 in our sample), it can still be recognized in the parameter estimates in Table \ref{tab:GDP_MES}.
+E.g., for the slope coefficient pertaining to $\FCI$, we have $0.663 \approx 0.7757 = 0.426 \cdot 0.352 + 0.291 \cdot 0.818 + 0.283 \cdot 1.370$, where 0.426, 0.291, and 0.283 are the average weights for Germany, France, and the UK.

-Figure~\ref{fig:MES_GDP} shows the implied VaR, ES and MES estimates for the regressions in \eqref{eq:VaR GaR}--\eqref{eq:ES GaR} and \eqref{eq:GDPmodel} for the joint economic region together with the three individual economies.
-The display shows very plausible model fits of our regressions, which is especially remarkable given that we estimate risk measure models in the tails with only $n=99$ observations.
+Figure~\ref{fig:MES_GDP} plots the implied VaR, ES and MES estimates for the regressions in \eqref{eq:VaR GaR}--\eqref{eq:ES GaR} and \eqref{eq:GDPmodel} for the joint economic region together with the three individual economies with solid lines.
+For comparison, the dashed lines show the implied VaR, ES and MES estimates of a four-dimensional DCC--GARCH model with Gaussian innovations \citep{Eng02}.
+The display shows very plausible model fits of both methods, which is especially remarkable given that we estimate risk measure models in the tails with only $n=99$ observations.

+Figure~\ref{fig:ModelDiagnostics_GDP_MES_DCC} further illustrates the good in-sample model fit by plotting (VaR and MES) generalized model residuals (see Section~\ref{sec:ApplMESReg}) against time and the model predictions themselves.
+As the zero line is barely excluded from the confidence bands, we obtain (almost) no evidence against model misspecification for all models.
+However, due to the limited sample size, this was to be expected.

 To summarize, while in the standard GaR literature growth vulnerabilities are the main object of study, our MES regressions allow to decompose these into \textit{systemic} vulnerabilities of the different countries, therefore allowing a more fine-grained picture to emerge.
 We mention that our MES regressions may also be fruitfully used for single countries, such as the US.
 In such cases, one may decompose total growth into different economic sectors (e.g., manufacturing, service and agricultural) to shed more light on growth vulnerabilities in these different parts of the economy.
 We leave such explorations for future study.